marc136/elm.run/wip/log3.md

 One option might be to look how to trim the file in the Haskell code.
 Maybe there is an optimization if a package is added then it won't check if the new file size will be smaller than before (happened for me only because I used an indentation of 8 chars before).
 Or maybe I will fill it with spaces 0x20?
 Not yet sure how to continue there.

+---

+For installing packages, I need a current list of all available packages. elm-lang.org/try gets a special list.

+But I think I will try to use the registry.dat that I already have.

+Do I want to write an Elm parser for registry.dat?
+Or maybe reuse one from the elm-in-elm forks?
+Or do I rather parse it in ulm.wasm and then load it into my Elm app?

+For now, I decided to query the list of packages from wasm, because that same list is also needed for compilation of dependencies and for installing/adding new packages.

+---

+The compiler reads registry.dat for that but only returns the newest version number (and discards the other ones).

+The compiler should also read the direct dependencies from elm.json and use another message to inform the editor about them.
+This message will also be emitted after successfully installing a new version.